anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/README.md

 -->

 ## Description
-This sample demonstrates side by side extension on SSC v2 for vehicle service scenario.
+This sample demonstrates side by side extension on Sales and Service Cloud for vehicle service scenario.
 Complete scenario details is mentioned in section - "Reference Scenario".

 We have created external application- service and UI respectively.
-Service is developed using nestJS/node.js and is interacting with SAP sales and Service cloud using SAP Cloud SDK.
+Service is developed using Node.js and is interacting with SAP Sales and Service cloud using SAP Cloud SDK.
 Service is deployed in BTP Kyma instance.
-UI is developed using SAP BuildApps which is no code low tool.
+UI is developed using SAP Build Apps which is no code low code tool.
-External UI is embedded in SSC via mashups
+External UI is embedded in Sales and Service Cloud via mashups

 ## Key Features
 The key extension features covered in this implementation are -
-* Embedding external application in SAP sales and service cloud via mashup
+* Embedding external application in SAP Sales and Service Cloud via mashup
 * External custom logic (validations/determinations) implementation using external hooks
 * Few basic Extension configurations in SAP Sales and Service Cloud
 * User propagation across different applications